trumerfe/HadoFinder/README.md

 * Aditional server which would allow users to submit their own tournaments in the case of them not being hosted in start.gg.
 * Authentication feature so users can save their locations.
 * Filtering tournaments by games.
+(Done)
 * Filtering tournaments by date range as opposed to month.
 * Letting users adjust distance radius of tournaments shown.
 (Done)
 * Showing region-locked online tournaments.
 * Allowing users to search for tournaments in other areas.
 (Done)
 * Selecting a tournament in the calendar highlights said event in the map.
+(Done)